 - If you buy bottled water, check the label!
 Most water in Germany is sparkling.
 If you want flat water, look for still on the label.
 Classic might sound like regular water, but it’s not; in fact, it has the most carbonation.

 - Buy your basic items (produce, bread, eggs, milk, etc.) at discount grocery stores like Lidl, Penny, Netto, and Aldi.
 German groceries are cheaper than American, and the groceries at these stores are even cheaper.
-The quality is just fine and (in my experience) the customer service isn’t nearly as bad as some Americans make it out to be.
+The quality is just fine.

-- Check out Turkish and Asian grocery stores for both specialty items and to see if they have something you can usually find in America.
-We get all our cilantro (for curry and salsa) from our local Thai market.
+- Check Turkish and Asian grocery stores for specialty items.
+We get all our cilantro and peanut butter, for example, from our local Chinese grocery store.

 - Stores like Lidl have a rotating food section in addition to rotating non-food items.
 Usually, it follows a theme like “Greek week” or even “American week.”
-We’ve found a lot of really nice items for cheap, including the occasional craft beer and Indian sweets.
+We’ve found a lot of really nice, cheap items this way.